AlexDarby/my-vitepress-blog/posts/dev-open-group-call.md

 Final thoughts.

-- This approach enables conversation instead of process for remote working teams.
+- This approach enables conversation instead of process for distributed teams.
 - The team are available and accessible to the business, within reason.
 This is not a method to bypass Product priorities.
 - No obligation for team members to join the call if focus time is required, though the majority do.
 - As the team scales, there will be a need to encourage short-lived breakout groups.